 We've made the difficult decision to keep our kids home from daycamp this summer due to the Covid-19 pandemic.
 It does add quite a bit of pressure on us, but it is a much safer alternative as national numbers are hitting record highs.
 So, that leaves us with the important task of figuring out what to do with the kids for the next 8 weeks.

-I have created a complete summer camp plan.
-8 full weeks planned included breakfast and lunch menu, all activities, weekly themes and more.
+I have created a complete summer mommy camp plan.
+8 full weeks planned included breakfast and lunch menu, all activities, weekly themes, printables and more.
 I'm going to share all of this with you!

 Basic format is 7:30 am we Daven (morning prayers), followed by getting dressed and recess.
 We eat breakfast at 9:00 am each day.
-Then, we will do some brain teasers/puzzles at 10:00 am.
-10:30 we will do activities relating to the theme for the week.
+Then, we do some brain teasers/puzzles at 10:00 am.
+10:30 we enjoy activities relating to the theme for the week.
 Lunch starts at 11:30 am.
-At 12:30 we do school-type work, which keeps the kids from getting behind over the summer.
-Then lastly, at 1:30 we go the activity of the day.
-These activities are: Yoga, Art, Baking, Science, Dance Party, Movie, or special performances.
+12:30 begins school-type work, which keeps the kids from getting behind over the summer.
+Then lastly, at 1:30 is the activity of the day.
+These daily activities are: Yoga, Art, Baking, Science, Dance Party, Movie, or special performances.
 We do this Monday through Thursday.
 On Friday, we do everything the same until 10, then the kids have their weekly religious studies.
 After that they are off.

 These are all the books we are using for the daily activities.
 Just click any picture to order on Amazon.
 We do use affiliate links and your purchases help to support this site.